 Alzheimer’s is the leading cause of dementia today.
-It causes the brain to lose connections with vital parts, weakening cognition, memory, speech, mood, and even balance.
-However, it can prove difficult to diagnose, since every case of Alzheimer’s affects patients’ brains differently.
+It causes the brain to lose connections with vital parts of the body.
+It leads to weakening cognition, loss of memory, difficulty in speech, changes in mood, and even balance.
+However, it can prove difficult to diagnose, since every case of Alzheimer’s affects the brain differently.
 As the saying goes, if you have met one person with autism, you have met … one person with autism.
 Similarly, Alzheimer’s affects each person in a unique way.
 However, until a recent breakthrough in the study of patients with Alzheimer’s and their brains, scientists did not understand why.
 The scientists’ findings and their implications for Alzheimer’s patients and their caregivers follow.

 The Individual Brain Atrophies Differently with Alzheimer’s

 Researchers at Massachusetts General Hospital and the National University of Singapore found that individual brains with Alzheimer’s atrophied differently.
 (To atrophy means to decay.
 In Alzheimer’s patients, the decaying parts are the various parts of the brain consumed by the disease.)
 Through mapping this decay and creating mathematical models, the researchers discovered something important.
 Different areas of brain decay in patients matched with their particular symptoms.
 For example, if the decay concentrated on areas of the brain associated with language, a patient was likely to have experienced language-related symptoms such as aphasia (difficulty understanding and using language).
 Similarly, if the brain examined had atrophied near the memory centers of the brain, the patient likely experienced severe memory loss.